A NSERC Alliance research program and United Nations Decade of Ocean Science for Sustainable Development endorsed action under the GO-BC programme

 Model

-Model current distributions of Canada’s blue carbon ecosystems (tidal marshes, eelgrass meadows, kelp forests) and estimate their mitigation capacity.
+Model current and future distributions of Canada’s blue carbon ecosystems (tidal marshes, eelgrass meadows, kelp forests) and estimate their mitigation capacity.

 Assess